Health, Dental and Life Insurance Sample Clauses

 Health, Dental and Life Insurance.
 Section 29.1.
 The Employer shall make available to all employees comprehensive major medical, hospitalization, and prescription insurance coverage and benefits in the same manner as is offered to non-bargaining unit employees.
 The Employer shall select appropriate carriers/providers and otherwise determine the method of provision and coverage.
 The costs and/or terms and conditions of said insurance shall be at the discretion of the Employer and may be subject to change.
 The Employer will meet with the Union prior to the implementation of a new plan and/or carrier to discuss new plan design.
 The participating employee may either select single, with spouse, with children, family or other coverage offered under the plan.

 Health, Dental and Life Insurance.
-A. The City shall contribute by way of obligation for health, dental and life insurance benefits the maximum amounts indicated below for employees in permanent full-time positions: Effective December 1, 2019 — $1,737.11 per month Employees may change benefit coverage during open enrollment.
+A. The City shall contribute up to the maximum amounts indicated below for employees in permanent full-time positions (or permanent part-time positions) enrolled in health, dental and life insurance benefits, Effective January 1, 2020 - $1713.84 per month.
+Employees may change benefit coverage during open enrollment.
 A change in benefit coverage may result in a change in the employee payroll deduction.
 The employee payroll deduction will be based on the City’s annual rate schedule and will include any increases incurred up to the date of the change.

 Health, Dental and Life Insurance.
-14.1.1 ICCR shall provide each post–probationary full–time and regular parttime employees (21 hours or more) and their dependents with medical, dental, life, disability, worker’s compensation and other benefits in effect as of March 31, 2001, or their equivalents.
+14.1.1 ICCR shall continue to provide each post-probationary full-time and regular part-time employee (21 hours or more) and their dependents with medical, dental, life, disability, worker's compensation and other benefits.
+Health and dental insurance shall continue to be provided through the program of CWS/NCC for active and retired employees.

 AutoNDA by SimpleDocs